Osiris-Team/PayHook/WIP.md

 ### Idea

-Working with payments in Java is real pain.
+Working with payments in Java is painful.
 If you want to expand to other third-party payment processors its hell.

-That's why I thought to expand PayHook to handle all that.
-The basic idea is that we would process all payments only thorough webhook events.
-Which is to be honest, the safest and simplest way.
+Why not have a single, easy to use Java library to handle all of that annoying stuff?

+Example workflow by using PayHooks' methods:
+1. Initialise the database
+2. Initialise the payment processors
+3. Create/Update your products
+4. Costumer selects products and creates an order
+5. Receive payment for that order and provide the products/services

+Sounds simple right?
+PayHook actually makes it this simple.
+The only prerequisites are having accounts with valid credentials at your payment processors and a database.

 ### Features